aSampo/wokilite-app/README.md

 # WokiLite Frontend

-Modern frontend for the WokiLite restaurant reservation system built with Next.js 16, React 19, and TypeScript.
+Frontend for the WokiLite restaurant reservation system built with Next.js 16, React 19, and TypeScript.

 ## 📑 Table of Contents